Barlukh/game-robot/README.md

 ## About
 2D game written with the help of Pygame library.
 It is a simple collection game, where a player controls a robot and tries to collect coins.
 If the player collides with a monster, the game ends.
-This is a final submission for the Advanced Python course in the MOOC 2024 teaching series.
+This is the final submission for the Advanced Python course in the MOOC 2024 teaching series at University of Helsinki.

 ## Functionality
 - The player controls a robot and is being chased by a monster.
 Score increases based on the coins collected.